Edamame: Storage

 Edamame purchased fresh is preferably eaten the same day, with flavor degradation being noticeable in as few as 10 hours after harvest.
 However, fresh edamame will stay edible for three days when stored in the refrigerator.
 Damaged pods brown more rapidly however, mainly due to the enzyme polyphenol oxidase.
 If stored fresh, the pods should be kept humid to prevent discoloration and wilting.
 This can be accomplished by wrapping the pods in plastic or another material which traps moisture.

 Freezing fresh edamame is another option for maintaining good quality over a few months.
 Fresh edamame should be blanched first before being frozen.

 Eating

 Edamame can come in two forms: pods or beans.
 Edamame beans are easy to eat and can be cooked just like any other type of beans.
 The edamame pods require using the teeth or fingers to slide the edamame beans into the mouth, after which the pods (or shells) are discarded.
-Eating them with chopsticks has been characterized as requiring some skill.